-55 Gold production involves multiple energy intensive processes incl. ore mining, crushing, milling, and refining.
+Gold production involves multiple energy intensive processes incl. ore mining, crushing, milling, and refining.
 Open pit mining is common in Africa as it is preferred in areas with lower grade ores.
 The World Bank and World Gold Council classify a high-quality underground mine as having a gold ore density between 8 and 10g/t, while a low-quality underground mine has a gold ore density of between 1 to 4g per tonne.
-In Africa, for example, Namibian gold ore averages 1.4g per tonne commodities producers should indeed create carbon neutral commodities that lean first on the reduction of direct emissions before leveraging carbon credits to offset residual emissions.
+In Africa, for example, Namibian gold ore averages 1.4g per tonne up to ~170 Mt CO2e, assuming 100 percent of emissions was curbed through decarbonization efforts or offset (for residual emissions).